Understanding SSL/TLS: The Foundation of Secure Web Communication

 SSL Certificates Explained

-- Contains the public key used for encryption
+Carries the public key

 Certificate Chain of Trust